 |EDU 372||Inclusionary Settings (3)|

 This course will explore the theory and practice of professional teamwork to facilitate inclusionary school practices.
 Participants will discuss the ethical and social issues that undergird the history and philosophy of inclusion and how this has impacted our schools and local communities.
 Differentiated instruction will be introduced as a best practice strategy in applying collaborative planning for including students with disabilities in general education classrooms.
 Participants will develop an awareness and understanding of the other risk factors such as limited linguistic proficiency and/or cultural differences.
 Field experience required.
-Pre-requisites: EDU 160 (or equivalent); EDU 221 (or equivalent) and EDU 371.
+Prerequisites: EDU 160, EDU 221, and EDU 371.
 Spring course only.

 |EDU 401||Supplemental Instruction (1)|

 Supplemental instruction consists of mentored lab experiences and supervised field-implemented instructional activities and assessment tools to develop the content area knowledge and pedagogical skills of each student in her/his selected middle grades (5-9) minor (general science, literature, math, or social science).
 Field experience required.
 Prerequisite: EDU 301.
 Fall course only.

 This course is appropriate for educators at all grade levels who seek to understand the broad issues involved in effective classroom management.
 A theoretical foundation of key concepts associated with classroom management will be explored in its relationship to students’ basic personal and psychological needs.
 Using knowledge of the whole child and proven human and social development and behavior theories, pre-service teachers apply strategies that employ a repertoire of skills and resources useful in a learning environment.
 School and community resources available to enhance learning environments that facilitate positive student behavior will be explored.
 Prerequisites: EDU 160 (or equivalent); 221, 371, and 372; Field experience required.
 Fall course only.